Indiah-Paige Riley

-Indiah-Paige Janita Riley (born 20 December 2001) is a New Zealand professional women's footballer who plays as a striker for Brisbane Roar in the A-League Women.
-She has previously played fo Fortuna Hjorring in the Elitedivisionen.
+Indiah-Paige Janita Riley (born 20 December 2001) is a New Zealand professional women's footballer who plays as a striker for Crystal Palace in the Women's Super League.
+She has previously played for Fortuna Hjorring in the Elitedivisionen, PSV Vrouwen in the Eredivisie Vrouwen and Brisbane Roar.
+A former one-time international for the Australia women's national soccer team, Riley plays for the New Zealand women's national football team.

 Club career

 Brisbane Roar

 Indiah-Paige Riley made her professional debut on 4 November 2018 for Brisbane Roar against the Western Sydney Wanderers coming on as a substitute for Allira Toby in a 1–0 win.

 She was nominated for the W-League's Young Player of the Year award in the 2019–20 W-League season.

 Fortuna Hjorring

 Riley signed for Danish champions Fortuna Hjorring on 3 August 2020.

 Return to Brisbane Roar

 In January 2023, Riley returned to Australia, signing with former club Brisbane Roar until the end of the 2022–23 A-League Women season.

+PSV

+In August 2023, PSV announced the signing of Riley on a two-year contract.
+Riley made her debut for the club on 9 September 2023 and marked it with a goal.

+Crystal Palace

+On August 7 2024, Riley signed a two year deal with WSL club Crystal Palace.

 International career

+Born in New Zealand, Riley moved to Australia at the age of 7 and is a dual-citizen.
 After previously representing Australia, Riley decided to commit her international career and switch for New Zealand.
-She receives her first call-up with New Zealand for two friendly games vs Mexico and Philippines on 2 and 6 September 2022 and made her debut with New Zealand as a substitute in first game aforementioned.
+She received her first call-up with New Zealand for two friendly games vs Mexico and Philippines on 2 and 6 September 2022 and started in her debut with New Zealand and played a full game in first game aforementioned.